khulnasoft/integrations-core/directory/README.md

      - directory: "<DIRECTORY_PATH>"
    ```

-    Ensure that the user running the Agent process (usually `datadog-agent`) has read access to the directories, subdirectories, and files you configure.
+    Ensure that the user running the Agent process (usually `khulnasoft-agent`) has read access to the directories, subdirectories, and files you configure.

     **Note**: On Windows when you add your directory, use double-backslashes `C:\\path\\to\\directory` instead of single-backslashes `C:\path\to\directory` for the check to run.
 Otherwise, the directory check fails with traceback ending in the error: `found unknown escape character in "<string>"`.